 Matthew D. Hambleton, MSA, AT, ATC

 The Governmental Affairs Committee of MATS (MATS GAC) is focused on legislative and regulatory issues that affect the practice of Athletic Training in the State of Michigan.
-The committee chair is Matt Hambleton, MSA, ATC.
-Other members of MATS GAC are Marcus Ebejer, AT, ATC, Carrie Stevens, MBA, R.T.(T), (ARRT) and Ethan Nayback, M.Ed., AT, ATC, CEIS™, CEAS II.
+The GAC serves to review, analyze, educate and provide recommendations regarding any legislation that may affect the profession of athletic training.

-Provides direction and assistance to the members in the areas of legislation, political action, and regulatory activity.
+Provide direction and assistance to MATS members in the areas of legislation, political action, and regulatory activity.

-Works collaboratively with the Professional Education Committee to provide educational programming regarding legislation, political action, and regulatory activity for the members.
+Work collaboratively with the Professional Education Committee to provide educational programming regarding legislation, political action, and regulatory activity for members.

-Coordinates and develops projects for the members that will enhance areas of legislation, political action, and regulatory activity.
+Coordinate and develop projects for members that will enhance areas of legislation, political action, and regulatory activity.

-Communicates, educates, and assists with State efforts to obtain support from other medical professions.
+Communicate, educate, and assist with State efforts to obtain support from other medical professions.

 Assists the president with all financial considerations of the legislative process and grant applications by the State in coordination with the Finance Committee and Executive Board.

-Submits an annual budget request per Finance Committee specified time lines.
+Submit an annual budget request per Finance Committee specified timelines.